 R5 strives for simplicity and clarity by reducing the number of Metric_Types and applying these Metric_Types across all reports, as applicable.
-With R4, Book Reports hadthat could be considered different from in Journal Reports and attempting to reflect additional attributes such as mobile usage, usage by format, etc. Most R4 have either been renamed or eliminated in favour of new R5 Metric_Types.
+With R4, Book Reports had metric types that could be considered different from metric types in Journal Reports and metric types attempting to reflect additional attributes such as mobile usage, usage by format, etc. Most R4 metric types have either been renamed or eliminated in favour of new R5 Metric_Types.

-See Appendix B, Section B.1.2 for a table showing the R4 and their R5 equivalence or status.
+See Appendix B, Section B.1.2 for a table showing the R4 metric types and their R5 equivalence or status.